neondatabase/website/content/docs/postgres/query-reference.md

 COMMIT
 ```

-These examples show the basic structure of transactions in PostgreSQL, including how to start (BEGIN), commit (COMMIT), and roll back (ROLLBACK) transactions.
-The use of a savepoint (SAVEPOINT) is also demonstrated, allowing partial rollback within a transaction.
+These examples show the basic structure of transactions in Postgres, including how to start (`BEGIN`), commit (`COMMIT`), and roll back (`ROLLBACK`) transactions.
+The use of a savepoint (`SAVEPOINT`) is also demonstrated, allowing partial rollback within a transaction.
 Transactions are crucial for maintaining data integrity, especially when multiple related operations must either all succeed or fail together.

 ### Indexes

-Creating and managing indexes is crucial for improving query performance in PostgreSQL.
+Creating and managing indexes is crucial for improving query performance in Postgres.
 Here are some basic examples of how to work with indexes:

 ```sql
 -- Create a basic index on a single column